dddicillo/3901-tutorial/README.md

 #### Functions

-Functions are one of the dundamental building blocks in JavaScript.
+Functions are one of the fundamental building blocks in JavaScript.

 For example, to define a simple function called half: